 Inpatient treatment, outpatient treatment, and alternative treatment programs are readily available in New Hampshire.

 New Hampshire inpatient treatment offers the best, most statistically proven solution to lucrative long term substance recovery.
 Inpatient treatment is a long term stay at a rehabilitation center where the individual receives continuous care and counseling.
 The duration and challenge of this type of rehabilitation yield great results in changing the habits and attitudes of previously addicted individuals.

 Outpatient treatment centers in New Hampshire are a good short term option.
 In this environment, the patient attends services daily but returns home at night.
 Outpatient treatment has been successful, although obviously presents a greater risk of temptation to the addict.
 Whether or not outpatient treatment is a good fit for the addict is up to the individual, his/her family, and health-care professionals.

 Holistic treatment is also available for those with more “alternative” views on health-care.
 During holistic treatment, it is rare to see synthetic substance being used to treat a patient, but rather holistic treatments like acupuncture, herbal remedies, and sauna treatment.
 Alternative treatment is rising in popularity due to a nation wide shift in health consciousness.

-For more information, or to find a detox center in New Hampshire, contact 800-405-2627 to speak with a counselor.
+For more information, or to find a detox center in New Hampshire, contact 800-405-2627 (Who Answers?) to speak with a counselor.